arrenree/KDB-Problem-Sets/README.md

 / and sums it
 ```

-[adverb 11.1] Use the [over function] to create a function, fibn, to generate a fib sequence x numbers long
+[Adverbs 10.0] 11.
+Use the over function to create a function, fibn, to generate a fib sequence x numbers long

 ```q
 / i dont get this